rizaramadan/ramadio-blog/content/posts/logical-replication-for-outbox-pattern/index.md

 ## Conclusion
 Implementing microservices correctly means favoring asynchronous communication over synchronous, primarily through event-driven data transfer.
 The outbox pattern is essential for publishing events consistently, and typically, a message broker is necessary for its implementation.
 Fortunately, PostgreSQL logical replication can now facilitate event-driven approaches without the need for a message broker, tremendously simplifying and easing the implementation of the outbox pattern.

+## Discussion
+Further discussion for this post can be [continued on X (previously known as Twitter)](https://x.com/riza_ramadan/status/1724311374740996576)